mbeloded/TUITestApp/README.md

 - Calculates the cheapest route, even when no direct flight exists
 - Displays total price of the selected route
 - Draws the selected route on a map using MapKit
-- Places pins for selected cities using geocoding
 - Built with UIKit and Combine
 - Follows SOLID principles and testable architecture